framilano/PlutoniumDeckLauncher/README.md

 # PlutoniumDeckLauncher

- Steam Deck launcher for Plutonium
+A straightforward launcher mainly developed for Steam Deck, but can be used wherever Plutonium is supported.